 11 of 14 people found this review helpful.

 14 Helpful / 0 Not

 Pros: One of the greatest things about the course is the option for short tees or long tees.
-Also, the baskets are moved occasionally, giving quite a variety of hole types.
+There are also multiple pin positions on many holes, although they are rarely moved these days.
 Bring your hiking shoes, because there is some good terrain to cross.
-You shoot over a creek on holes 1, 2 and 12 and over a pond on hole 8 (from the long tee).
+You shoot over a creek on hole 12 and over a pond on hole 8 (from the long tee).
 The water hazards will keep you on your toes.
 There are lots of holes for possible aces and birdies and a couple that you're doing well to pull out a par on.
 This course seems to draw a lot of beginners as well as some very good, experienced players; it has something for everyone.

 Cons: Watch out for poison ivy and other miscellaneous poisonous plant.
 I've not really gotten it bad myself, but have heard of folks that have out there.
 The course is easy to follow in most places.
 People get mixed up after holes 3 and 12.
 After 3, follow the sidewalk around to hole 4, don't go to the teebox that you see first, that is actually hole 11.
 After 12, you have to walk back to the parking lot and enter the trees near the access road to find 13.
 Lots of people will start their round on 13 instead of 1 because the course flows better that way.
 There are usually quite a few people out playing so be prepared to be patient while you wait.

 Other Thoughts: If you are consistently playing under par on the shorts, give the long tees a shot...they are a lot of fun and more challenging.
-This course is definitely one of my favorites in the area, but as I have gotten better, I like this course less and less.
+This course used to be one of my favorites in the area, but as I have gotten better, I like this course less and less.

 14 of 14 people found this review helpful.